 CAMRA Ipswich & East Suffolk branch.

-Today this is a single L shaped bar with pool table and various seating areas including a small outside patio to side.
+This is a single L shaped bar with a pool table and various seating areas including a small outside patio to the side.

 Beer served through handpulls